 • Who are already in the United States

-TPS allows them to stay here for a limited time.
+TPS allows them to stay until it is safe to return.
 TPS is usually granted because of war, an earthquake, a hurricane or other emergency in the person's home country.

-• Haiti (the Administration announced it would end February 3, 2026, but a court delayed the end)
+• Haiti (the Administration announced it would end February 3, 2026, but a lower court delayed it.)

 • Sudan (Scheduled to end October 19, 2026)